-Ghosts and ghouls come out to play for a number of scary nights in late September and throughout October each fall during Universal Orlando's Halloween Horror Nights.
+Ghosts and ghouls come out to play for a selected number of scary nights in early September, throughout October to early November each fall during Universal Orlando's Halloween Horror Nights.
 Billed as "The World's Premier Halloween Event," Universal Orlando goes all out.

-This highly anticipated Halloween event features haunted houses, scare zones, street performers and more, designed to give guests a delightful scare.
-Read on to get some tips for getting the most creeptastic fun from your Halloween Horror Nights experience at Universal Orlando these tips and suggestions will get you started planning:
+This highly anticipated event series features haunted houses, terrifying scare zones, fun street performers and more, designed to give guests a scare while having a fun experience.
+To get the most "creeptastic" fun from your Halloween Horror Nights experience at Universal Orlando these tips and suggestions will get you started planning:

-- Tickets Required: This event requires a separate ticket; it is not included with your Universal Orlando theme park admission.
-If you are not attending Halloween Horror Nights, then you will need to leave the theme park early on party days.
+- Tickets required: This event requires a separate ticket; it is not included with your Universal Orlando theme park admission.
+If you are not attending Halloween Horror Nights, then you will need to leave the theme park early on these special event days.

-- Leave the kids at home: This event offers teens and adults a frightfully good time, but is absolutely not for children.
-Kids under 13 won't be admitted, and parents are cautioned about bringing children under 18 due to the scary nature of the sights and shows.
+- Leave the little kids at home: This event offers teens and adults a frightfully good time but is absolutely not for children.
+Kids under 13 won't be admitted, and parents are cautioned about bringing sensitive children under 18 due to the scary nature of the sights and shows.

-- By a flex pass: A single night of Halloween Horror will cost more than $100 if you purchase tickets at the gate.
-But, for about $26 less than that you can purchase a flex pass which means you don't have to commit to a specific date.
-This is good if you know you want to attend at some point during the month but are not sure what date will work best for you.
+- By a flex pass: A single night of Halloween Horror will cost more than $100 if you purchase the ticket at the gate.
+But, for about $10 less than that you can purchase a multi-night pass.

-- Take a tour: Join an R.I.P.
+- Take a tour: Join a R.I.P.
 Tour or the daytime Behind-the-Screams tour and you'll share a tour guide and VIP access to the Halloween Horror Night events.
-The tours offer a behind the scenes glimpse of the makeup, artistry and effects that come together to produce the scares of Halloween Horror Nights.
-While tours do cost an additional fee, they may be worth it if you want to head to the front of the line, or take a peek backstage.
+The tours offer a behind the scenes glimpse of the makeup, artistry, and effects that come together to produce the scares of Halloween Horror Nights.
+While tours do cost an additional fee, they may be worth it if you want to head to the front of the line or take a peek backstage.

 - Hungry for more experiences: Snag a seat at the all-you-care-to-eat themed dinner buffet for the Halloween Horror Nights Scareactor Dining Experience.
 The special menu is to die for and so are some of the guests.

-- About Universal in October: Read up on visiting the Universal Orlando theme parks in October to learn what to expect from the weather, crowds and more during your trip.
+Read up on visiting the Universal Orlando theme parks in October to learn what to expect from the weather, crowds and more during your trip.
 Fall is an ideal time to go as the weather has cooled a bit and crowds have thinned out during the day.